Awards Previous Winners

 2018 - University of North Texas

-2017 - Magaly Spector, The University of Texas at Dallas– Young Women in Science and Engineering Investigators Program
+2017 - Magaly Spector, UT Dallas – Young Women in Science & Engineering Investigators Program

 2015 - Yan Wan & Shengli Fu, University of North Texas